apache/cordova-docs/docs/en/edge/cordova/file/filetransfer/filetransfer.md

 Methods
 -------

 - __upload__: sends a file to a server.
 - __download__: downloads a file from server.
 - __abort__: Aborts an in-progress transfer.

 Details
 -------

 The `FileTransfer` object provides a way to upload files to a remote server using an HTTP multi-part POST request.
 Both HTTP and HTTPS protocols are supported.
 Optional parameters can be specified by passing a FileUploadOptions object to the upload method.
-On successful upload, the success callback will be called with a FileUploadResult object.
+On successful upload, the success callback is called with a FileUploadResult object.
 If an error occurs, the error callback will be invoked with a FileTransferError object.
 It is also possible to download a file from remote and save it on the device (only iOS and Android).

 Supported Platforms